OpenConext/OpenConext-pdp/README.md

 ### Local database content

 We don't provide flyway migrations to load initial policies.
-You need to work with the GUI to define and store them.
-However to test locally against a database with policies you can load the same policies used in testing with the following command

-`mysql -u root pdp-server < .pdp-server/src/test/resources/sql/policies.sql`
+However if you start up the application with the spring.profiles.active=dev then all the policies in the folder `` ara added to the database.
+Do note that any any policy with the name of one of the policy files is overwritten.

 ### Testing